ProPublica: Bias with COMPAS software

-Psychiatric Solutions
+Psychiatric Solutions company

 ProPublica conducted a large-scale, circumscribed investigation on Psychiatric Solutions, a company based in Tennessee that buys failing hospitals, cuts staff, and accumulates profit.
 The report covered patient deaths at numerous Psychiatric Solutions facilities, the failing physical plant at many of their facilities, and covered the State of Florida's first closure of Manatee Palms Youth Services, which has since been shut down by Florida officials once again.
 Their report was published in conjunction with the Los Angeles Times.

-Documenting Hate
+Documenting Hate project

 In 2017, ProPublica launched the Documenting Hate project for systematic tracking of hate crimes and bias incidents.
 The project is part of their Civil Rights beat, and allows victims or witnesses of hate crime incidents to submit stories.
 The project also allows journalists and newsrooms to partner with ProPublica to write stories based on the dataset they are collecting.
 For example, the Minneapolis Star Tribune partnered with ProPublica to write about reporting of hate crimes in Minnesota.

-Surgeon Scorecard
+Surgeon Scorecard database

 In 2015, ProPublica launched Surgeon Scorecard, an interactive database that allows users to view complication rates for eight common elective procedures.
 The tool allows users to find surgeons and hospitals, and see their complication rates.
 The database was controversial, drawing criticism from doctors and prompting a critique from RAND.
 However, statisticians, including Andrew Gelman, stood behind their decision to attempt to shine light on an opaque aspect of the medical field, and ProPublica offered specific rebuttals to RAND's claims.